PalominoMotoMoto/PalominoMotoMoto/README.md

 - Interactive **Google Maps link** to the exact location.

 ## 📁 Repository Structure
+/index.html → Main webpage
+/style.css → Stylesheet
+/images/ → All images used on the website (bikes, hero, logo) README.md → This file

 ## ⚡ Usage
 1. Open `index.html` in a browser to preview the site locally.